-Troops are to check in at 1:00 p.m. on Sunday.
+Troops are to check in at their scheduled time on Sunday.
 Try to arrive together as a Troop.
-If parents are driving their own son, try to coordinate a place to meet before your arrival at camp.
+If parents are driving their own scout, try to coordinate a place to meet before your arrival at camp.
 Once your whole unit has arrived follow the following procedure.